 Manitoba Hydro recognizes its stewardship role and its responsibility for considering the needs of multiple stakeholders.
 All of Manitoba Hydro's development projects are subject to rigorous environmental scrutiny and regulatory oversight similar to that in the U.S.

 Our approach to development results in projects with reduced environmental and social impacts and greater local benefits.

-Before construction begins, environmental and socio-economic studies are required to assess project impacts: Aboriginal Traditional Knowledge has been incorporated into our project planning, monitoring and environmental assessment to complement Western scientific approaches.
+Before construction begins, environmental and socio-economic studies are required to assess project impacts: Indigenous Traditional Knowledge has been incorporated into our project planning, monitoring and environmental assessment to complement Western scientific approaches.

-Manitoba Hydro also works closely with affected local communities, including Aboriginal communities, to ensure that these projects provide net benefit.
+Manitoba Hydro also works closely with affected local communities, including Indigenous communities, to ensure that these projects provide net benefit.
 In some cases communities are offered equity investment opportunities in projects.